-If you invest in our shares, your interest will be diluted to the extent of the difference between the initial public offering price per share and the proforma as adjusted net tangible book value per share immediately following the consummation of this offering.
+If you invest in our Shares, your interest will be diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share immediately following the consummation of this offering.

-At December 31, 2020, we had a net tangible book value of ε million (\$ million), corresponding to a net tangible book value of ε (\$) per share.
+At March 31, 2021, we had a net tangible book value of $\in 258.6$ million (\$308.7 million), corresponding to a net tangible book value of $\in 0.95$ (\$1.13) per share.
 Net tangible book value per share is determined by dividing (i) our total assets, excluding intangible assets, less our total liabilities by (ii) the total number of shares outstanding.

-After giving further effect to our issuance and sale of shares in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our application of the estimated net proceeds from this offering, as described under the section of this prospectus titled "Use of Proceeds", our pro forma as adjusted net tangible book value as of would have been ε million (\$ million), or ε (\$) per share.
-This represents an immediate increase of ε (\$) in pro forma as adjusted net tangible book value per share to existing shareholders and immediate dilution of ε (\$) in pro forma as adjusted net tangible book value per share to new investors is determined by subtracting as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+After giving further effect to our issuance and sale of Shares in this offering at an assumed initial public offering price of \$22.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our application of the estimated net proceeds from this offering, as described under the section of this prospectus titled "Use of Proceeds", our pro forma as adjusted net tangible book value as of March 31, 2021 would have been $\epsilon$ 754.1 million (\$900.5 million), or $\epsilon$ 2.51 (\$3.00) per share.
+This represents an immediate increase of $\epsilon$ 1.56 (\$1.86) in pro forma as adjusted net tangible book value per share to existing shareholders and immediate dilution of $\epsilon$ 16.33 (\$19.50) in pro forma as adjusted net tangible book value per share to new investors in this offering.
+Dilution in net tangible book value per share to new investors is determined by subtracting as adjusted net tangible book value per share to range this offering.
+Dilution in net tangible book value per share to new investors is determined by subtracting as adjusted net tangible book value per share to range the share after this offering from the assumed initial public offering price per share paid by new investors.

-The following table illustrates this dilution to new investors purchasing shares in the offering.
+The following table illustrates this dilution to new investors purchasing Shares in the offering.